MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cwinapp-class.md

 - RESTART_NO_REBOOT

-## <a name="cwinappreopenpreviousfilesatrestart"></a><a name="reopenpreviousfilesatrestart"></a>CWinApp::YenidenAçmaPreviousFilesAtRestart
+## <a name="cwinappreopenpreviousfilesatrestart"></a><a name="reopenpreviousfilesatrestart"></a>CWinApp:: ReopenPreviousFilesAtRestart

-Uygulama beklenmedik bir şekilde çıktığında yeniden başlat yöneticisinin açık olan dosyaları yeniden açıp açmadığını belirler.
+Yeniden başlatma yöneticisinin, uygulamanın beklenmedik şekilde çıkıldığında açık olan dosyaları yeniden açıp açamayacağını belirler.

 ```
 virtual BOOL ReopenPreviousFilesAtRestart() const;